 Based on the findings of this project, growers that seek to promote pollinators should plant a flowering winter cover crop like mustard or canola that blooms before termination in the spring.
 If growers would like to keep general agricultural pests low, then they should use a grass cover crop like black oats, cereal rye, or wheat.
 If melon aphids are an issue, growers should plant mustard or a legume to increase natural enemies of aphids.
 It is also important for growers to know that if they are growing a legume nearby they should avoid using legume cover crops because they could increase problematic pests like pea aphids.
 If growers are going to be producing cereals, then they should avoid grass cover crops that were shown to support rice stink bug.
 Ultimately, growers should choose cover crops not only based on their potential impact on beneficial insects but also based on other benefits like nutrient contribution and their impact on soil health and yield.

 Objective 1: Evaluate winter cover crops and cover crop mixtures to determine which are best suited for increasing natural enemies.

 Objective 2: Evaluate winter cover crops and cover crop mixtures to determine which are best suite for disease suppression in watermelon.

 Objective 3: Determine the effect of different winter cover crops and cover crop mixtures on pollinator abundance and diversity, especially for pollinators essential to watermelon production.

-Objective 4: Participate in a field day to disseminate information on cover crops in watermelon production systems.
+Objective 4: Participate field days to disseminate information on cover crops in watermelon production systems.